How to Sell on Temu: Registration, Fees & Seller Guide [2026] 2026

 by Arvind, Junior Content Marketer

-Selling on Temu gives you access to over 200 million monthly active buyers across the US, Europe, and Southeast Asia.
-With referral fees ranging from just 2% to 5% and zero listing fees, Temu is one of the most cost-effective marketplaces for sellers in 2026.
-Whether you’re starting fresh or already selling on Shopee, Lazada, Amazon, or Shopify, this guide covers everything you need: registration steps, the full fee breakdown, product listing best practices, and how multichannel sellers can sync their existing catalogue to Temu without re-listing manually.
+Selling on Temu gives you access to over 200 million monthly active buyers across the US, Europe, and Southeast Asia — with referral fees of just 2% to 5% and zero listing fees.
+This step-by-step Temu seller guide covers everything from registration and approval requirements to the full fee breakdown, consignment vs semi-managed seller models, and tips for maximising your sales.
+Already selling on Shopee, Lazada, Amazon, or Shopify?
+We also explain how multichannel sellers can sync their existing catalogue to Temu without re-listing manually.

 Temu is a fast-growing eCommerce platform known for offering affordable products across categories like fashion, electronics, home goods, and more.
 Backed by PDD Holdings, Temu has gained significant traction in markets like the US and Europe.